petrikreus/comp-se-200-assignment/test_plan.md

 As the front-end of the application is built with React, and the utility library has a `package.json` file, it will most likely run on Node.js.
 Node.js is an open-source JavaScript runtime.
 It is a widely used base for various JavaScript applications.
 Node.js provides a useful package manager, Node Package Manager (npm), although other package managers could be used as well, such as pnpm or Yarn.
 With the npm, installing dependencies to the project is effortless, and controlling the versions of the dependencies is relatively easy.

-The utility library provided will supposedly be installed to the production application with the npm, or similar.
+The utility library provided will supposedly be installed to the production application with the npm.

 ## Testing tools

 We picked [Jest](https://jestjs.io/), a JavaScript testing framework, for unit and integration testing.
 Since the testable file/function count is low, Jest will work well.
 It works without much additional configuration and is easy to use.
 If the testable amount was higher, a deeper consideration and comparison of various testing libraries should be conducted.

-The Jest framework was tested by creating a simple test case for the divide function of the provided utility library.
+The Jest framework was tested by first installing it with the npm as a development dependency and then creating a simple test case for the divide function of the provided utility library.

 If we had access to the React application, we suggest that [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/) was to be used.
 It is a